Neuron DLAMI User Guide#

 Virtual Environment

-You can easily get started with the single framework DLAMI through AWS console by following one of the corresponding setup guides .
-If you are looking to use the Neuron DLAMI in your cloud automation flows , Neuron also supports SSM parameters to easily retrieve the latest DLAMI id.
+Get started with the single framework DLAMI through AWS console by following one of the corresponding setup guides.
+If you want to use the Neuron DLAMI in your cloud automation flows, Neuron also supports SSM parameters to retrieve the latest DLAMI id.

 Neuron Base DLAMI#